Get the newsletter.

 • Remove the chilled dough from the fridge.
 Brush the top and sides of each log with the egg yolk, and sprinkle generously with your choice of demerara, sparkling, or cinnamon sugar.

 • Using a sharp knife, trim the shaggy ends from each log.
-Slice the rugelach into 1 1/4" thick pieces.
+Slice the rugelach into 1 1/4" wide pieces.
 Place each raw cinnamon rugelach cookie on a greased or parchment-lined baking sheet, seam down, each spaced about 1" apart.

 PRO TIP: Make sure you wipe your knife clean as necessary as you cut to give the rugelach clean edges.